-DigiCert’s System Administrators ensure that publicly accessible information system components (e.g. public web servers) reside on separate sub-networks with separate physical network interfaces.
-DigiCert’s System Administrators also ensure that controlled interfaces protecting the network perimeter filter certain types of packets to protect devices on DigiCert’s internal network from being directly affected by denial of service attacks.
-Firewalls and boundary control devices are configured to allow access only by the addresses, ports, protocols, and commands necessary to perform DigiCert’s operations.
+- Network Security Controls – DigiCert’s System Administrators ensure that publicly accessible information system components (e.g., public web servers) reside on separate sub-networks with separate physical network interfaces.
+DigiCert’s System Administrators also ensure that controlled interfaces protecting the network perimeter filter certain types of packets to protect devices on DigiCert’s internal network.
+Firewalls and boundary control devices are configured to allow access only to what is necessary to perform DigiCert’s operations.

-All access (via system or directly by personnel) to DigiCert databases is logged and monitored for unauthorized changes.
-Sensitive data is encrypted in the database using an industry-recommended cipher, and direct access is limited to roles as specified by DigiCert’s Information Security Policy and Certification Practices Statement.
+- Database Security Controls – All access (via system or directly by personnel) to DigiCert databases is logged and monitored for unauthorized changes.
+Data is encrypted in databases using an industry-recommended cipher, and direct access is limited to roles as specified by DigiCert’s Information Security Policy and Certification Practices Statement.

-Access to every office, computer room, and work area containing sensitive information is physically restricted.
-All office doors have a lock, and all entrance doors to the facility are always locked.
-These doors are accessible by an Access Card, which is issued upon confirmation of a clean background check.
-DigiCert Data Centers, cage, and offices are monitored by CCTV.
+- Physical Security Controls – Access to every office, computer room, and work area containing sensitive information is physically restricted.
+All office doors have a lock, and all entrance doors to DigiCert facilities are always locked.
+These doors are accessible by an Access Card or other access control device, which is issued upon confirmation of a clean background check.
+DigiCert data centers, cage, and offices are monitored by CCTV.
 The secured cage requires biometric and dual custodian personnel for access.
 All access is logged.

-Monthly scans are performed on all DigiCert assets.
+- Vulnerability Management/Patching – Monthly scans are performed on all DigiCert assets using vulnerability detection tools.
 Systems requiring remediation are required to be patched within timelines defined by Global Security Operations.
-Timelines are based on the assigned CVSS score.
-Critical vulnerabilities are patched within 96 hours, high/medium vulnerabilities are patched within 30 days, and low/information vulnerabilities are patched at DigiCert’s discretion (typically within 180 days).
+Timelines are based on the assigned Common Vulnerability Scoring System (CVSS) score.
+Critical and high vulnerabilities are patched within 72 hours or have a plan of action created, medium vulnerabilities are patched or have a plan of action created within 30 days, and low/information vulnerabilities are patched at DigiCert’s discretion.

-At least one third-party penetration assessment is conducted each year.
-DigiCert typically performs multiple penetration tests on code, infrastructure, and systems as well as completing red team assessments.
+- Penetration Assessment/External Assessment – At least one third-party penetration assessment is conducted each year.
+DigiCert typically performs multiple penetration tests per year on code, infrastructure, and systems as well as completing red team assessments.